Ask yourself the question, Did You Know? And check out these short facts about Anchorage.

 Russell Merrill then made the first ever night landing in Anchorage.

-Aviation Field, Anchorage's first airport, was cleared and ready for planes in August 1929.
-The new airport replaced the landing strip, now known as the Park Strip, that was used by Anchorage's first aviators.
+They cleared Aviation Field, Anchorage's first airport, for planes in August 1929.
+The new airport, now named Merrill Field, replaced the landing strip used by Anchorage's first aviators.

 In 1930, the Anchorage Women's Club led an effort to rename Aviation Field to Merrill Field in honor of the late Russell Hyde Merrill, one of the first bush pilots in Alaska.

-Everyone who lives in, or used to live in Anchorage, remembers those fine ladies who hosted popular women's shows on Anchorage TV.
+Everyone who grew up in, or used to live in Anchorage, remembers those fine ladies who hosted popular women's shows on Anchorage TV.

 Norma Goodman, hosted the "Norma Goodman Show" on KTVA channel 11 and Theda Comstock hosted "The Woman's Touch" on KENI-TV (now KTUU).